lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab2.md

 *This is based on problem 7, chapter 5 on page 309.*

 Write a program to process a collection of daily high temperatures.
-Your program should count and print the number of hot days (high temperature 85 or higher), the number of pleasant days (high temperature 60-84), and the number of cold days (high temperatures less than 60).
-Then, it should print the average temperature.
+Your program should count  the number of hot days (high temperature 85 or higher), the number of pleasant days (high temperature 60-84), and the number of cold days (high temperatures less than 60).
+Then, it should print a visualization of those numbers (see sample output for an example) and the average temperature.

 ### Requirements
 * Write your program in a file called `lab2.c` in your `csci112-firstname-lastname/labs/lab2/` directory.
 * You can assume that the user will only enter integers.
-* Your output formatting must match the example.
-Use a tool like [diffchecker](https://www.diffchecker.com/) to compare your output with the sample output.
-Don't worry about trailing spaces.

 ### Example output
 ```